• Skip to primary navigation

 Can I still come visit the school?

 Yes!
 We will continue to offer one-on-one tours for the duration of the spring.
-If you would like to attend a campus tour, submit this form on our website and our Admissions Team will contact you.
+If you would like to attend a Campus Tour, submit this form on our website and our Admissions Team will contact you.

 If my child makes it on to the wait pool but is not offered a seat this year, will they be guaranteed a seat next year?